Top 10 Worst Movies of All Time

 Problem 4: Every single actor is not giving it their all.

 Problem 5: I actually think Transformers 5 is more pleasant to look at than this.
-That only gives a seizure, while this one can cause seizures, nausea, headaches.
+That only gives a seizure, while this one can cause seizures, nausea, and headaches.
 I could go on.

 Problem 6: This movie ruined Mike Myers' career, the same guy who played Shrek.